jparyani/mediagoblin/docs/source/api/objects.rst

 .. warning::
-    While deletion works, currently because of the way deletion is implemented deletion either via the API or the webUI causes any activities to be broken and will be skipped and unaccessable.
+    While deletion works, currently because of the way deletion is implemented deletion either via the API or the webUI causes any activities to be broken and will be skipped and unaccessible.
 A migration to remove the broken activities will come in a future release when soft-deletion has been implemented.